Membership of ACREM

 ACREM is established as a Communications Support Unit, able to be called upon by the emergency services during times of need.
 ACREM has already developed a close working relationship with many government agencies and services, with the monitoring network provided by ACREM volunteers proven to be a necessary and valuable service during any emergency.
 During fire and storm emergencies ACREM supports the community and the emergency services through its monitoring network, a function recognised by the emergency services.

 ACREM members can also assist emergency services with support personnel, to perform various tasks as deemed necessary at the time.
+ACREM meets the definition of a Communications Support Unit Police to assist in any rescue operation, should the need arise.
 Visit our National website - Helping You page to read more about how ACREM can help the community.